gindenburg/followermaze/blog.md

 followermaze
 ===============================================================================

+15.04.2012
+- implemented Connection as a wrapper for clent and server sockets

 14.06.2014
 - set up dev environment: Ubuntu x86_64, g++, make, cmake, UnitTest++
 - will use Qt Creator as IDE